-- ISO Class A: fires involving solid materials, usually of organic nature, in which combustion normally takes

-place with the formation of glowing embers.

-- ISO Class B: fires involving liquids or liquefiable solids.

-- ISO Class C: fires involving gases.

-- ISO Class D: fires involving metals.
+- ISO Class A: fires involving solid materials, usually of organic nature, in which combustion normally takes place with the formation of glowing embers. - ISO Class B: fires involving liquids or liquefiable solids. - ISO Class C: fires involving gases. - ISO Class D: fires involving metals.

-5.2 Suitability of extinguishing medium
+Suitability of extinguishing medium 5.2

-The suitability of a specific extinguishing medium to fight fires of a certain category shall be taken into account.
+Account shall be taken of the suitability of a specific extinguishing medium to fight fires of a certain category.